Saving Chilli Pepper Seeds

 Saving Chilli Pepper Seeds - Step 6

 Seeds need to be stored correctly to ensure they remain viable.
 The best place to store them is in a cool dark place.
 Ideally, after packaging your seeds you should store the packets inside a seed box.
 Airtight plastic clip lock containers make ideal seed boxes and can be purchased relatively cheaply from most good supermarkets.
 If you have a few small packs of silica gel lying around then you can place those inside your seed box too.
-Being hygroscopic in nature, silica gel will pull out any moisture that may be present inside your seed box.
+Due to its hygroscopic nature, silica gel will pull out any moisture that may be present inside your seed box.

 Saving Chilli Pepper Seeds - Step 7